How Can You Benefit from Preventive Dentistry?

 Oral health also results in premature births and low birth weight and therefore it is advised that the practice of preventive dentistry should be continued even when women are expecting.
 Visiting the dentist should also be a requirement because exams and cleanings are performed by the dentist even on pregnant women.

-Besides reducing the risks of contacting the health issues preventive dentistry can also result in savings.
+Besides reducing the risks of contracting the health issues preventive dentistry can also result in savings.
 Preventive dentistry may not eliminate the need for cavities or root canals but can certainly reduce the need for having such procedures which can be expensive.